 Council provides two library facilities - one at Realm in Ringwood and one at Civic Square in Croydon.

-The libraries are managed by the Eastern Regional Libraries Corporation on behalf of Council and provide a range of services including book borrowing, e-reading loans, computer and internet access, children's and young people's programs, genealogy programs and outreach services.
+The libraries are managed by Your Library Limited on behalf of Council and provide a range of services including book borrowing, e-reading loans, computer and internet access, children's and young people's programs, genealogy programs and outreach services.